datawire/ambassador-docs/howtos/debug.md

   mysql                                    0/1     CrashLoopBackOff   2          40s
 ```

 What happened?
-Describe the pod to get the events from Kubernetes' effort to start it:
+Describe the Pod to get the events from Kubernetes' effort to start it:

 ```
 $ kubectl describe pod mysql